Depuy History, Family Crest & Coats of Arms

 Paul Dupuis, son of Simon and Suzanne (neé Brusquet), was Lord of Ile-aux-Oies, ensign in a company, and officer in the Regiment of Carignan.
 He married Jeanne Couillard in Quebec on 22nd October 1668.
 He later became Lieutenant-General of the Quebec Police and remained in this position until his death on 21st December 1713.

-Important Dates for the Depuy family
+Early History of the Depuy family

 This web page shows only a small excerpt of our Depuy research.
 Another 170 words (12 lines of text) covering the years 1109, 1110, 1120, 1200, 1359, 1514, 1669, 1716, and 1737 are included under the topic Early Depuy History in all our PDF Extended History products and printed products wherever possible.